aanassor1/Bank-ATM-System/README.md

 git clone https://github.com/aanassor1/Bank-ATM-System.git
 ```

 Once the repository is installed, open Bank.cpp and assign a logs folder path.
 After, compile the .cpp and .h files then run the .exe program.
-Look at main.cpp for card details.
+Look at main.cpp for account/credit card details to use for the program.